AdguardTeam/Scriptlets/README.md

 // import './helpers/index.test';
 ```

-> It is also possible to exclude libtests in `tests/lib-tests/index.test.js`
+> It is also possible to exclude library tests in `tests/lib-tests/index.test.js`

 Run specific scriptlet or redirect test by editing `build-tests.js`
 ```